revaturelabs/rss-documentation/README.md

 # Revature Swag Shop Documentation

+**Note:** YOU DO NOT HAVE TO DO THE BELOW.
+THIS IS JUST A STRETCH GOAL FOR SERVING A DOCUMENTATION SITE TO THE PUBLIC.

 This will serve as a documentation for the entire codebase for Revature Swag Shop.
 Powered by [Docsify](https://docsify.js.org/).

 Add files for each microservice and document each function (login, signup, inventory, quizzes, etc).
 Each file should be a Markdown file.
 If you have never used Markdown before, this is a good start: https://guides.github.com/features/mastering-markdown/